RobertCraigie/dotfiles/glide/blog.md

 For more examples, see the [cookbook](https://glide-browser.app/cookbook) or my own [dotfiles](https://github.com/RobertCraigie/dotfiles/tree/main/glide).

-The cherry on top is that all of this is built on _top_ of Firefox, meaning that, if you already use Firefox, then your existing extensions and workflows will still work in Glide.
+The cherry on top is that all of this is built on _top_ of Firefox.
+If you already use Firefox, then your existing extensions and workflows will still work in Glide.

 ### Modes